alexander-soare/framework-agnostic-vqe-tutorial/01_Prereading.md

 #### We're getting an upper bound for the ground state energy

-Because we're doing the actual quantum measurements to get the ground state energy, we can only expect to get measurement outcomes at least as high as the ground state energy because... well that's what "ground state" is by defintion.
+Because we're doing quantum measurements to get the ground state energy, we can only expect to get measurement outcomes at least as high as the ground state energy because... well that's what "ground state" is by defintion.
 And if we're working with a practical problem which is analytically intractable, we'll never truly know it even if we do get to the exact ground state.
 So that's why it's called an "upper bound".

 #### We use a classical computer for performing the optimisation steps